josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Mature identity does not require everything carrying identity significance to remain morally innocent.

-Sometimes continuity depends upon being able to survive the discovery that it isn’t.
+Sometimes continuity depends upon being able to survive the discovery that it isn't.

-⸻
+---

-🕸️ The Diaspora Boundary
+## 🕸️ The Diaspora Boundary

 This vocabulary also protects another distinction.